 Hence, a very effective way to avoid will contests is to give the gift while still alive, such as through inter vivos gifts or joint ownership or through the use of living trusts.

 A joint ownership with rights of survivorship allows a deceased owner's property interest to be divided among the remaining joint owners.
 The living account owners simply present the death certificate to the institution holding the account to transfer the dead owner's property interest to the remaining owners.
-In most cases, joint ownership is by spouses.
+Usually, joint ownership is by spouses.

 A living trust (aka inter vivos trust) is a trust that is created while the donor, who is the grantor of the trust, is still alive and where property is held in the name of the trust and managed by the trustee.
 The inter vivos trust has several advantages over a will: